Sherzod Husanov: Amateurs

-In 2000 when Sydney hosted the 2000 Summer Games, he lost in his second bout, to eventual Bronze winner Vitalie Gruşac of Moldova.
+At the 2000 Summer Olympics, Husanov lost in his second bout, to eventual bronze medal winner Vitalie Gruşac of Moldova.

-At both the 2001 World Amateur Boxing Championships and the 2003 World Amateur Boxing Championships in Bangkok, he lost to winner Lorenzo Aragon winning bronze and the silver medal in the Welterweight division.
+At both the 2001 World Amateur Boxing Championships and the 2003 World Amateur Boxing Championships in Bangkok, he lost to winner Lorenzo Aragon, winning bronze and silver, respectively, in the Welterweight division.

-He qualified for the Athens Olympic Games by winning the silver medal at the 2004 Asian Amateur Boxing Championships in Puerto Princesa, Philippines.
+He qualified for the 2004 Olympics in Athens by winning the silver medal at the 2004 Asian Amateur Boxing Championships in Puerto Princesa, Philippines.
 In the final he was defeated by South Korea's Kim Jung-Joo.

 At the 2004 Summer Olympics he was beaten in the quarterfinals of the Welterweight (69 kg) division by Russia's two-time champion Oleg Saitov.

 Pro

-He turned pro at light middleweight at 2007 and won 17 bouts, one draw but showed little power.
+Husanov turned pro at light middleweight at 2007 and won 17 bouts, one draw but showed little power.
 His draw was against another amateur star in Timur Nergadze whom he outpointed in the rematch.